 are learning in their program classes.
 Some of our possible field trips

-and events this year include: visiting the Denver Art Museum, a "behind the scenes" tour of the Pepsi Center, visiting recording studios (music industry program students only), visiting 16th Street Mall in downtown Denver, visiting Red Rocks Amphitheatre, and taking a hike at Chautauqua Park near
+and events include: visiting the Denver Art Museum, touring Meow Wolf,, visiting 16th Street Mall in downtown Denver, visiting Red Rocks Amphitheatre, and taking a hike at Chautauqua Park near

-in the Orientation Packet that families will receive in May.
+in the Welcome Packet that families will receive in May.

 We most likely will be able to accommodate students with special